ZebraAlgebra/personal-webpage/content/blog/_index.md

 sort_by = "slug"
 +++

 Welcome to my blog!
-Here I post stuffs related to maths, programming, data, as well as some life events.
+Here I post stuffs related to maths, programming, data and the process of doing so.